Food Fun Travel is supported by its readers. If you purchase through our links, we might earn a commission. Thanks for your support!

 Is it going to be hot, cold, dusty, muddy, sandy, snowy, rocky?

-This is something really vital to consider as many travel shoes are designed to cater to certain terrains.
-You don’t want to be stuck with only a pair of flip flops in Europe during the winter, same as you don’t want heavy hiking boots if you’ll be hanging out on the beach in South East Asia.
+This is something really vital to consider, as many travel shoes are designed to cater to certain terrains.
+You don’t want to be stuck with only a pair of flip flops in Europe during the winter, same as you don’t want just your favourite military boots or hiking boots if you’ll be hanging out on the beach in South East Asia.

 Do some research into the expected climate for your stay and what the landscape is like, to help you choose the best travel shoes to take.